Faithful readers will recall that my husband and I tested and now continue to enjoy the most popular meal kit delivery service.

 Here’s the fun part: Without meaning to I think we’ve raised the bar for the Dinner Club.
 More than that, we used to spend a lot more than $60 for one meal—and it would take me all day to shop, prep and cook.
 Now our friends think we’ve gone to culinary school because it’s so good and nearly effortless.
 We’re loving Home Chef!
 Bob and Joyce

-Home Chef meals start at $7.99 per serving for lunch (something fairly new); $9.99 per serving for dinners.
+Home Chef meals start at $6.99 per serving for lunch (something fairly new); $9.95 per serving for dinners.
 Shipping is $10 or free shipping for orders over $45.
 You can check it out HERE.
-When you get there, you’ll see I can still offer you a $30 coupon should you wish to give Home Chef a test run.
-I can’t wait to know what you think!
+When you get there, you’ll see I can still offer you a $35 coupon for on your first delivery should you wish to give Home Chef a test run (you can try it, get$35 off and then cancel anytime, by the way) I can’t wait to know what you think!

 Question: What creative ways have you discovered to use meal kits to stretch your food dollars?
-Share using the comments feature below.
+Please tell us using the comments feature below.

 There are affiliate links in this post.
 If you click through and make a purchase, we may receive a small commission at no additional cost to you.
 Thanks!
 Read more here.